 - 8.1.
-The person having authority to execute a contract is responsible for its safekeeping.
-If required, the Registrary will keep the documentation for contracts affecting more than one Department. - 8.2.
+Procurement Services is responsible for the safekeeping of the original contracts it executes.
+Otherwise the Head of Department is responsible.
+If required, the Registrary or Procurement Services will keep the documentation for contracts affecting more than one Department. - 8.2.
 Departments are responsible for meeting obligations and for all costs or losses arising from contracts entered into by or for them. - 8.3.
-Contract performance shall not begin before - all necessary approvals have been obtained; and - the contract has been executed or the person having authority to execute the contract gives prior written consent, which consent shall normally be given only if key terms have been agreed and the risks created by delay outweigh the risk of proceeding prior to full contractual agreement.
+Contract performance shall not begin before - all necessary approvals have been obtained; and - the contract has been executed; or the person executing it is satisfied that key terms have been agreed and the risks created by delay outweigh the risk of proceeding prior to full contractual agreement.